 The Council is elected annually in the Annual General Meeting (AGM) and consists of members of the Society.
 The AGM tends to take place in May of each year, and all members are welcome!

-The Finnish-British Society owns all shares of the Finnbrit Language Centre Oy, a small, limited company.
+The Finnish-British Society owns all the shares of the Finnbrit Language Centre Oy, a small, limited company.
 The OY is governed by a Board.
 The Board consists of Council members selected to represent the interests of the Finnish-British Society, the sole owner of the company.
-This arrangement ensures that the OY operates by the same principles and values as the RY.
-It also allows both the RY and the OY to focus on creating a learning environment that serves the students’ interests, ensuring the quality of the education.
+This arrangement ensures that the OY operates with the same principles and values as the RY.
+It also allows both the RY and the OY to focus on creating a learning environment that best serves the students’ interests, ensuring high quality education.

 Finnish-British Society r.y. and Finnbrit Language Centre Oy both have their company identifiers (Y-tunnus).
-The RY delivers the English language tests and serves our members.
+The RY delivers English Language tests and serves our members.
 It is exempt from value-added tax (VAT).
-The OY serves our company customers and customers who are not our members.
-It operates under the Limited Liability Companies Act and charges and pays, for example, the VAT.
+The OY serves companies and customers who are not Finnbrit members.
+It operates under the Limited Liability Companies Act and charges and pays VAT.
 Together, the RY and the OY are known as Finnbrit.
 Finnbrit is also the name of this shared website.

 The Finnish-British Society is a member of the Federation of Finnish British Societies.
-We collaborate with the British Council and the Cambridge Assessment, both non-profit organisations, in delivering our language tests.
+We collaborate with the British Council and Cambridge Assessment in delivering our language tests.